-Welcome to my newly redesigned website!
-I am a horn player and teacher living in New Haven, Connecticut, where I am active as a freelance musician and a private instructor.
+Welcome!
+I am a horn player and teacher living in Norfolk, Virginia.
+I recently moved to the area to serve as Third Horn with the Virginia Symphony.
 I created this site to make it easy for students, parents, and others to learn more about me, my performing, and my teaching, and also to share media, resources, and ideas that people might find useful or interesting.

 I have been playing horn since I joined the sixth grade band 15 years ago.
 Soon after I began, I remember starting to pick out the horn parts from movie soundtracks and music I would hear on the radio.
 It got me excited about playing because the horn always had some of the coolest parts!
 My excitement only grew as I practiced, learned more about the horn, and got more opportunities to perform some of this great music.
 I hope that I can help my students to have the same excitement that I had (and still have!) learning and playing the horn.